Himanshu-g81/HackBot/README.md

 3. Clone the repo : https://github.com/Himanshu-g81/cns_project.git <br/>
 4. Install requirement file using : python3.7 -m pip install -r requirements.txt <br/>
-5. You will not be able to use face authentication because I have saved my face as numpy array (proof in video). <br/>
+5. You will not be able to use face authentication because code contains logic for detecting my face only. <br/>
 6. For executing the bot directly, move to him_bot directory and execute bot using : python3.7 main.py <br/>